8ta4/accent/README.md

 1. Run the command `accent` to start the application.

+1. If asked, allow `accent` to access your mic.

 1. Start speaking.

 1. Press **Space** when you want to evaluate your pronunciation up to that moment.